w-lfpup/wctk-js/README.md

 ## About

-All features are optional and compositional and built from the ground up to support SSR.
+All features are entirely optional and compositional and built from the ground up to support SSR.
+There are no base classes or decorators.

-`Wctk-js` even supports `#private` functions as callbacks, fully encapsulating a web component's API (aside from required [lifecycle methods](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks)).

 A handful of controllers help developers: